Get started

 1. Open the Webhooks page of the admin console.

-2. Find the endpoint that you want to update, click on the ellipsis icon menu to the right of the page, and select Edit.
+2. Find the endpoint that you want to update, select the ellipsis icon menu to the right of the page, and select Edit.

 3. Select the events you want to receive as notifications, and unselect those you don't want to receive.